torrust/torrust-index/upgrades/from_v1_0_0_to_v2_0_0/README.md

 ## Notes

-The `db_schemas` contains the snapshots of the source and destiny databases for this upgrade.
+The `db_schemas` contains the snapshots of the source and target databases for this upgrade.